1024inc/engineering-blog/eng-paths/technical_lead_manager.md

 </td></tr>
 <tr><td  markdown="1">

-- Has participated to mentoring, advocating, and executing 2+ IC promotions
+- Has participated in mentoring, advocating, and executing 2+ IC promotions
-- Has read An Elegant Puzzle, Staff Engineer, and 3 books of choice on communication, leadership, and personal growth (7 habits, 5 dysfunctions, How to decide, Leadership is language, Turn the ship around, Measure what matters, Coaching habit, EI 2.0, Nonviolent communication, Dare to lead, ...)
+- Has stepped through explorative material and checked in with their manager as they consumed said material.
+For example, recommendations include "An Elegant Puzzle", "Staff Engineer", and "The Manager's Path", as well as broader choices on business, personal growth, and communication such as 7 habits, 5 dysfunctions, How to decide, Leadership is language, Turn the ship around, Measure what matters, Coaching habit, EI 2.0, Nonviolent communication, Dare to lead, ...

 </td></tr>
 </table>